Part of the Blood Flow & Thrombosis Hub

 Nattokinase Heart-Health Defender: Natural Enzyme to Fight Clots, Blood Pressure & Inflammation

 Cardiovascular disease still tops global mortality charts, so protecting your heart before trouble strikes is a must.
-Nattokinase — an enzyme extracted from fermented soybeans (natto) — acts like a natural clot-buster while supporting blood pressure balance and curbing inflammation.
+Nattokinase — an enzyme extracted from fermented soybeans (natto) — acts like a natural clot-buster while supporting heart health, blood pressure balance and curbing inflammation.
 First identified in 1987, the enzyme has since gained clinical backing as a multi-talented guardian of cardiovascular wellness.
 Here’s how science says it works — and how to make it part of your daily routine.

 Can Nattokinase Deliver 3-in-1 Cardiovascular Protection?